 They have dry caps, often fibrillose or scaly.
-The spores will sometimes turn to pink and then dark chocolate, so you may find specimens of intermediate age with pink gills.
-But the spores will never be discharged from the gills until they are mature and dark chocolate, so if you take a spore print, you will never be fooled.
+The spores will sometimes turn to pink and then dark chocolate, so you may find young specimens with pink gills.
+But the spores will never drop from the gills until they are mature and dark chocolate, so if you take a spore print, you will never be fooled.
+You'll often see a robust, stocky stature.
 Most of them are >5cm across (with some up to 20-30cm).
 A few small species are <5cm, but they are still stocky with a thicker stem than most other mushrooms of that size (5mm or more thick).
 They are all saprophytic.

-varying amounts.
-Some also have a pleasant sweet almond odor (like almond
+Agaricus flesh may stain yellow or reddish when cut.
+Some have a pleasant sweet almond odor (like almond

 interesting to eat a mushroom with a sweet component to it (I like them on